 The philosophy for the AV-30 (when configured as a DG) is to replace the vacuum driven DG with an electrical equivalent.
-It is not intended to replace an HSI, which is an integral part of a flight control system and has lots of interface requirements.
+It was not initially intended to replace an HSI, which is an integral part of a flight control system and has multiple interface requirements.

 The AV-30 provides an RS-232 receive line for "Aviation" or "Moving Map" output provided by virtually every panel mount navigator in service.
 This data is broadcast by the GPS Navigator and no data is sent from the AV-30 back to the GPS unit.